Evaluate your Generative AI application with the Azure AI Evaluation SDK

 - Query: the query sent in to the generative AI application

-- Response: the response to query generated by the generative AI application
+- Response: the response to the query generated by the generative AI application

-- Context: the source that response is generated with respect to (that is, grounding documents)
+- Context: the source on which generated response is based (that is, the grounding documents)

-- Ground truth: the response to query generated by user/human as the true answer
+- Ground truth: the response generated by user/human as the true answer

 - Conversation: a list of messages of user and assistant turns.
 See more in the next section.

-For evaluators that support conversations as input, you can just pass in the conversation directly into the evaluator:
+For evaluators that support conversations, you can provide conversation

 {"conversation":